Package ProbBreed

 2- You may change the number of iterations, chains, and cores.
 This will vary according to the data and the processing capacity of your machine.
 The default is set 2000 iterations (including warm-up), 2 cores and 4 chains.
 Be aware that the more iterations and chains, the longer the computation time.
 At the same time, results are likely more reliable, and mixing/convergence issues will diminish.
 By default, if more than one core is set, the function runs one chain per core.
 The number of cores depends on the processing capacity of your machine.
 Choose wisely.

 3- Sometimes, bayes_met may yield warnings on possible mixing/convergence issues.
 More details on these problems and how to deal with them are available here.
 Usually, increasing the number of iterations is enough.
 If this does not work, bayes_met has several arguments passed to rstan::sampling() in which advanced users can configure the default sampling parameters (more details on bayes_met documentation: help("bayes_met")), and hopefully, diminish these issues.
-Nevertheless, before taking any measures - or even disposing of the model - we recommend doing the posterior predictive check using the extr_outs function (see Step three).
+Nevertheless, before taking any measures - or even disposing of the model - we recommend doing the posterior predictive check using the extr_outs function.
 Checking the \(\hat{R}\) statistic, Bayesian p-values and Empirical vs Sampled density plot is particularly useful.
 If bayes_met showed warnings but the posterior predictive checks do not indicate serious issues, you can rely on the results and proceed with the analysis.

 5- The Bayesian models implemented in ProbBreed have predefined priors described by Dias et al. (2022).
-In summary: \[ x \sim N(0,S^{[x]}) \] \[ \sigma \sim HalfCauchy(0, S^{[\sigma]}) \]
+In summary: \[ x \sim \mathcal{N}\left(0,S^{[x]}\right) \] \[ \sigma \sim \mathcal{HalfCauchy}\left(0, S^{[\sigma]}\right) \]

 where \(x\) can be any effect but the residual, and \(\sigma\) is the standard deviation of the likelihood.
-If an heterogeneous model is set (res.het = TRUE), then \(\sigma_k \sim HalfCauchy(0, S^{[\sigma_k]})\).
+If an heterogeneous model is set (res.het = TRUE), then \(\sigma_k \sim HalfCauchy\left(0, S^{[\sigma_k]}\right)\).

 The hyperpriors are set as follows: \[ S^{[x]} \sim HalfCauchy(0, \phi) \] where \(\phi\) is the known global hyperparameter defined such as \(\phi = max(y) \times 10\).
 By doing this, we restrain the hyperparameter to be finite and allow the model to take full advantage of the data to infer the posterior distribution since it provide weakly informative prior distributions, avoiding subjectivity that can possibly hamper the results.
 The half-Cauchy distribution was used to guarantee that variance components will not be negative.

-Let us see how the twelve models can be fitted using bayes_met().
+Let us see how the nine models can be fitted using bayes_met().
 The following models are only for educational purposes, and will not provide a valid output.
 We will use the terms “location”, “region” and “years” to avoid the possible confusion caused by the term “environment”, which can have several meanings.

-\[ y_{jk} = \mu + l_k + g_j + gl_{jk} + \varepsilon_{jk} \]
+\[ y_{jk} = \mu + l_k + g_j + \varepsilon_{jk} \]

-where the \(y_{jk}\) is the phenotypic record of the \(j^{\text{th}}\) genotype in the \(k^{\text{th}}\) location, \(\mu\) is the intercept, \(l_k\) is the main effects of the \(k^{\text{th}}\) location, \(g_j\) is the main effect of the \(j^{\text{th}}\) genotype, \(gl_{jk}\) is the interaction between these two effects, and \(\varepsilon_{jk}\) is the residual effect.
+where the \(y_{jk}\) is the phenotypic record of the \(j^{\text{th}}\) genotype in the \(k^{\text{th}}\) location, \(\mu\) is the intercept, \(l_k\) is the main effects of the \(k^{\text{th}}\) location, \(g_j\) is the main effect of the \(j^{\text{th}}\) genotype, and \(\varepsilon_{jk}\) is the residual effect.

 mod = bayes_met(data = MyData,